Whats in this section?

 - freedom from as much external stress as possible; and

-- appropriate activities and stimulation to help them to remain alert and motivated for as
+- appropriate activities and stimulation to help them to remain alert and motivated for as long as possible.

 A person living with dementia is not being deliberately difficult.
 Often their behaviour is an attempt to communicate.
 Try to put yourself in their place and understand what they are trying to express and how they might be feeling.
 Understanding someone’s life history can also help to understand what they may be expressing.